This Rising Star Chef Is Black, Vegan — And Only 11 Years Old

 "I'm in charge here.
 This is my restaurant," he said.
 The customer — Chris Tagoe, a 38-year-old IT developer — walked out with pumpkin soup and vegetable curry.
 "I wouldn't normally go vegan or veg," said Tagoe, "but he's really nice."

 With his pop-up closed, McQueen is back to his YouTube channel, where his vegan pizza recipe includes an "Uptown Funk" dance break, and he sometimes offers left-field advice on how to become a millionaire, though he isn't one himself.
-Home-schooled until now, he begins Year 7 of public school in the fall, although he'll still sell his sauces and pre-packed vegan meals after school.
+Home-schooled until now, he begins public school in the fall, although he'll still sell his sauces and prepacked vegan meals after school.
 "I'm ready for the world," he said.

 Richard Morgan, a freelance writer in New York, is the author of Born in Bedlam, a memoir.